 A full Auditorium was a joy to experience as thousands streamed in to celebrate Erlo Stegen’s 60th Celebration of Ministry.
 Preachers, co-workers, politicians and KSB representatives from all over the world, gave thanks to God for the way in which He has used Erlo Stegen these past 6 decades.
 Erlo Stegen said that when He heard about the planned celebration (from co-worker, Lydia Dube) he knew that he must be the first to express his thankfulness to the Lord.
 He quoted from the story of the 10 lepers in Luke 17.
 Only one returned to thank the Lord Jesus.
 Erlo said that he wants to be that one healed leper.
 All thanks and honour belong the our Lord Jesus Christ for what He has done.
 The almost 7 hours service had an atmosphere of infectious joy.
 In the evening service a new one hour video about Erlo Stegen’s life, was shown to the audience.
 If you would like to order a copy send an email to [email protected]

 Pastor Erlo Stegen has been preaching for a little over 60 years.
-The special celebration of these 60 years has been organised to take place on Saturday 17 December 2011.
-All are welcome.
-Read the article below, be Dr Peter Hammond, summarizing Erlo Stegen’s ministry.
+The special celebration of these 60 years took place on Saturday 17 December 2011.

 This year Rev. Erlo Stegen celebrates 60 years in ministry.
 Probably no man of God in South Africa since Andrew Murray has had such Revival blessings accompany his ministry.
 The Revival in Zululand since 1966 has resulted in spectacular conversions of witchdoctors, murderers and people from every walk of life, transformed lives and launched dynamic ministries throughout the world.